BBaysinger/bb-portfolio/README.md

 - Most of the notable features will become their own portable repos
 - Filterable Project Tags/Categories
 - Interactive tutorials for the kinetic orb (vs current arrow/tooltips) and carousel
-- Walkthrough videos playable within the project carousel
-- Project upkeep: framework/library upgrades across showcased projects
 - Global light/dark mode preferences via Redux
-- Fluxels should be implemented in WebGL and/or PixiJS shaders
+- Fluxels further optimizations WebGL and/or PixiJS shaders
 - Implement testing frameworks (once experiments have matured)
 - Capture and store data about user interactions
 - Accessibility should be improved with respect to ARIA, rem font scaling, etc.
-- Remove Bootstrap (Not relying on it much anyhow)
+- Remove Bootstrap?
+(Not relying on it much anyhow)
 - Header animations will be in response to user interactions vs just a timer

-Note: Earlier plans for "custom Express/Mongo backend" were superseded by the fully integrated Payload CMS backend present in this repo.

----

-**Instance-to-IP Mapping:**

-- Production green EIP (44.246.43.116) → Instance i-0c0bf3a824aee21fb (Role: `active`)
-- Blue EIP (52.37.142.50) dynamically assigned to candidate instances
-- Red EIP (35.167.120.233) reserved for tainted/problematic instances
-  (See **\_\_** file for EIP global constants)

 Last major: Mon Nov 16, 2025